Mortal/designtojs/Readme.md

 ==========

 A small but powerful extension of JS with a compiler written in JS.
-All vanilla JS is also valid in DesignToJS, but DesignTOJS provides some additional syntactic sugar.
+All vanilla JS is also valid in DesignToJS, but DesignToJS provides some additional syntactic sugar.

 Example: